jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

   - **Intrusion detection**: a specific form of monitoring events, usually in real time, to detect abnormal activity indicating a potential incident or intrusion
   - **Intrusion Detection System (IDS)**: (AKA burglar alarms) is a security service that monitors and analyzes network or system events for the purpose of finding/providing realtime/neartime warnings of unauthorized attempts to access system resources; automates the inspection of logs and real-time system events to detect intrusion attempts and system failures
     - an IDS is intended as part of a defense-in-depth security plan
-  - **Intrusion Prevention Systems (IPS)**: an IPS is a security service that uses available info to determine if an attack is underway, alerting and also blocking attacks from reaching intended target; includes detection capabilities, you’ll also see them referred to as intrusion detection and prevention systems (IDPSs);
+  - **Intrusion Prevention Systems (IPS)**: an IPS is a security service that uses available info to determine if an attack is underway, alerting and also blocking attacks from reaching intended target; includes detection capabilities, you’ll also see them referred to as intrusion detection and prevention systems (IDPSs)
     - an IPS can be a signature-based detection system which matches traffic patterns against a database of known attack signatures; it can be anomaly or behavior-based detection, that starts with a baseline, comparing activity to the baseline to detect abnormal activity; IPS can also be policy-based, comparing activity to predefined security policies, or hybrid of these
   - [NIST SP 800-94](https://csrc.nist.gov/pubs/sp/800/94/final) Guide to Intrusion Detection and Prevention Systems provides comprehensive (albeit outdated) coverage of both IDS and IPS